Examination of the hand and wrist video

 - Feel for bulk of the thenar and hypothenar eminences and for tendon thickening.

-- Assess median and ulnar nerve sensation by gently touching over both the thenar and hypothenar eminences, and the index and little fingers respectively – is sensation normal and equal?
+- Assess median and ulnar nerve sensation by gently touching over both the thenar and hypothenar eminences, and the index and little fingers respectively – if not normal and equal, this may indicate an entrapment neuropathy.

 Ask the patient to turn their hands back over, so their palms are face down: